oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In an SD-JWT, claim values are hidden, but cryptographically protected against undetected modification.
-When issuing the SD-JWT to the Holder, the issuer also sends a JSON object that contains a mapping between hidden claim values and their cleartext counterparts, the so-called Disclosures.
+When issuing the SD-JWT to the Holder, the Issuer also sends a JSON object that contains a mapping between hidden claim values and their cleartext counterparts, the so-called Disclosures.
 This JSON object is therefore called the Issuer-Issued Disclosures (II-Disclosures) object.